richardjalba/mern-ecommerce/README.md

 Note: LinkContainer is used for bootstrap components.

 By using the Link and LinkContainer tags, we're skipping the reloads you'd typically experience with 'a' tags.

+Now I'm building out the ProductScreen.
+Where I run into two issues:

+1. I keep getting an error instead of a product page on the client side.
+The solution is to import BrowserRouter from react-router-dom.

+2. My bootstrap skills need work.
+I'm much more used to CSS/SCSS.
+I figure out to add attribute 'fluid' to prevent the image from spilling out of its container.

+Put in some logic that determines whether the Add to Cart button is enabled or disabled.